 Your prospects (soon to be customers hopefully) have varying forms of activity when they are researching solutions to their problems.
 Typically they want to educate themselves or reassure themselves that their understanding of your offering is suitable to their needs.

 The attract stage is the top of the overall funnel.
-It’s the content you want to create that answers generic searches your prospects will be making to educate themselves about the type of solution your company offers.
+It’s the content you want to create that answers generic searches your prospects will be made to educate themselves about the type of solution your company offers.

 Typically searches at this level of the funnel start with “What is” and “ Where can”, examples being